-Atomium is a huge metal construction that symbolises an iron atom built for Expo 58.
-At present, this 102-metre high master piece features 9 interconnected spheres, evolving into the city’s pride.
-You can reach the top by elevator and stairs to enjoy the spectacular view of the city.
+Atomium is huge metal construction that symbolises an iron atom built for Expo 58.
+At present, this 102-metre high masterpiece features nine interconnected spheres, that has become the city’s pride.
+Take the elevator or stairs to reach the top of the monument and enjoy the spectacular views of the city.

 2. Grand Place

 La Grand Place or De Grote Markt is the biggest square in Brussels.
-The houses in this vicinity have a name, as in their own identity, which is inspired by the statues on their facades.
-When you arrive here, you will notice the 14th-century Gothic style Town Hall, which features the statue of Everard T’Serclaes and a 96 m high tower.
-Residents say that if you rub your elbow at the tower, it will bring good luck.
-Above all, every alternate year, the square organises a huge flower carpet in August.
+The homes in this neighbourhood have a name of their own.
+Meaning, they have an identity which is primarily inspired by the statues perched on their facades.
+When you first arrive here, notice the 14th-century Gothic-style Town Hall, featuring the statue of Everard T’Serclaes.
+(Along with, a 96m high tower) Legends have it that if you rub your elbow at the tower, it’s bound to bring good luck.
+What better way to maximise good luck, right?
+Note that every alternate year, the square organises a huge flower carpet in August.
+Hence, planning your trip around this time will ensure a breathtaking floral surprise.

 3. Little Man Pee/Manneken Pis

-Manneken Pis is a famous statue in Brussels, which displays a boy peeing in a fountain underneath, whose costumes are changed 3 times a week.
-If that sounds fascinating, then I have to tell you that the original statue, was stolen in the 18th-century and the one you see today is only a replica.
-Brussels also flaunts the statue of a peeing girl, Jeanneken Pis, and a peeing dog, Chien Pis.
+Manneken Pis is a famous statue in Brussels with an ‘engrossing’ concept.
+It features a boy peeing in a fountain underneath.
+His costumes are changed about three times a week.
+Someone stole the original statue in the eighteenth century.
+After which, an exact replica was installed.
+Brussels also showcases, the statue of a peeing girl, Jeanneken Pis, as well as, the statue of a peeing dog, Chien Pis.

-Royal Palace of Brussels, is reconstructed over a palace that was destroyed by a fire, in the 17th-century.
-This Palace houses the offices of the King and Queen of Belgium and is open for visitors during the summer.
-Visit this Royal Residence to explore gold-plated ceilings, magnificent chandeliers, and the incredible court rooms.
+The Royal Palace of Brussels is reconstructed over a palace that was destroyed by a fire in the seventeenth century.
+This Palace houses the offices of the King and Queen of Belgium and is open for visitors during summer.
+Expect to see gold-plated ceilings, magnificent chandeliers, and a trail of incredible courtrooms inside this Royal Residence.

 5. Museum of Cocoa and Chocolate